Florida Poly and TalTech advance AV research through successful partnership

 "There's a need for a research platform where we can accelerate the rate at which we're solving the safety problems with AV technology, and that's what our joint research with TalTech offers," said Dr. Rahul Razdan, senior director for special projects at Florida Poly and researcher at its Advanced Mobility Institute (AMI).

 Razdan said the research has been used by the Jacksonville Transportation Authority, with whom AMI also has an ongoing partnership.
-On the Taltech side, the initial work led to the formation of the commercial entity Auvtech, which offers AV shuttles worldwide.
+On the TalTech side, the initial work led to the formation of the commercial entity Auvetech, which offers AV shuttles worldwide.

 "It's been rewarding to see the progress we've been making through our partnership with Florida Poly's Advanced Mobility Institute in developing tools that are helping in the advancement of AV technology," said Raivo Sell, a robotics professor who leads the AV research group at TalTech.
 "We're looking forward to continuing working together on solving critical challenges in safety, testing, and verification."